standard-for-public-code/standard-for-public-code/standards/reusable-and-portable-codebases.md

 ## Policy makers: what you need to do

-* Document your policy with enough clarity and detail that it can be understood outside of its original context.
+* Document your policy with enough clarity and detail that it can be understood outside of its original context

 ## Management: what you need to do